-- The outlook for most other countries in Latin America is stable, and exports are expected to grow versus previous year, even though the third wave of pandemic is affecting some countries, and drought in Mexico is likely to adversely affect the business prospects there. - In countries such as Brazil, we plan to further drive the development of sustainable solutions, including ESG and Carbon sequestration initiatives.
+- expected to invest further in expanding their land holdings and in increasing productivity.
+This trend is visible through increased investments in land acquisition and technology innovation.
+Consequently, the Gross Production Value of Agribusiness in Brazil is expected to grow by 12.4%, while the planted area is expected to grow by ~4% in 2021 (Source: MAPA (Ministério da Agricultura.
+Pecuária e Abastecimento, Carlos Cogo Market Intelligence, FAO - The outlook for most other countries in Latin America is stable, and exports are expected to grow versus previous year, even though the third wave of pandemic is affecting some countries, and drought in Mexico is likely to adversely affect the business prospects there. - In countries such as Brazil, we plan to further drive the development of sustainable solutions, including ESG and Carbon sequestration initiatives.
 We will accelerate investments on digital tools and e-commerce platform development, while expanding our offerings of differentiated and sustainable solutions to address key farmers' pain points. - Furthermore, our acquisition and integration of Bioquim in Central America is expected to enhance our ability to serve our regional customers, and our portfolio acquisition from Agrospec in Chile will further strengthen our leadership position in the country.
 Further, we shall continue to make investments in field research facilities (e.g. in Mexico) to support our OpenAg Innovation platform, with key emphasis on driving BioSolutions innovation.

-Revenue from region (₹ in crore) 2,148 2,305 5,714 6,422 5,752 FY 20201 FY 2021 FY 2017 FY 2018 FY 2019
+Revenue from region (₹ in crore) 5,714 6,422 2.148 2.305 5,752

-1Regrouping of businesses on account of regional alignment done in
+Regrouping of businesses on account of regional alignment done in